 - A perfect circular opening in the cataract capsule

 To further enhance accuracy, online cross sectional microscopic imaging (OCT scan), a bit like an online MRI scan is used and guides the surgeon during the 30 second procedure!

 The world’s 3rd Victus laser was installed at Centre for Sight in April 2012.
 Centre for Sight is a reference site for the manufacturers of laser cataraxct surgery (Technolas Perfect Vision / Bausch and Lomb and CAPSULaser, Excellens).
 Visitors from the United States, Canada and Europe regularly visit the Centre to see 21st century cataract surgery in action and observe the unique manner in which we deliver the procedure.

 Innovative technique and new instrument invented at Centre for Sight!

 “Quicker removal is safer for the eye…”

-Use of all these lasers makes the operating theatre look like Star Trek!
+Use of all these lasers makes the operating theatre look like a scene out of Star Trek!

 Laser Cataract Surgery – The Process